Abdullah-V/javascript-useful-functions/README.md

 # Javascript Useful Functions
-### Useful javascript functions  where not included in the javascript standard
+### Useful javascript functions  where not included in the javascript standard.

 # Usage